lambrospetrou/gomicroblog/README.md

 # MicroBlog
 Micro blog service powered by Go - blog.lambrospetrou.com will be based on this!

 I will follow the [Jekyll](http://jekyllrb.com/ "Jekyll static site generator") structure since it is a very well accepted and used format and it is directly used in Github pages.
-So I will slowly create a Go Jerkyll static site generator.
+So I will slowly create a Go Jerkyll static site generator (future work in progress).

-With the exception that I will use *Go* [templates](http://golang.org/pkg/text/template/ "Golang templates").
+I will use *Go* [templates](http://golang.org/pkg/text/template/ "Golang templates").
+Initially will be used just for my blog but I will add functionality slowly step by step.

 ## Directory structure